asuprem/edna/tutorials/Part 5 - An EDNA Job on Kubernetes/readme.md

 If you look inside `edna.emit.BaseEmit` class, you will see that the `call` method contains the following line:

 ```
-self.emit_buffer[self.emit_buffer_index] = self.out_serializer.write(message)
+self.emit_buffer[self.emit_buffer_index] = self.out_serializer.write(record)
 ```

-So any Emit primitive, when called to emit a message, will save a serialized message to its buffer for emitting.
+So any Emit primitive, when called to emit a record, will save a serialized record to its buffer for emitting.

 ### Setting up primitives